-We have completed Phase 1 studies with MGL-3196 in a total of 198 subjects to evaluate the safety, tolerability, pharmacokinetics and pharmacodynamic effects of MGL-3196.
-Our Phase 1 studies included randomized, placebo-controlled, double-blind, single and 14-day multiple-dose escalation studies, druginteraction studies with statins, a study using radiolabeled MGL-3196, a study of a tablet versus capsule formulation of MGL-3196, and a multiple dose drug interaction and food effect study.
-In Phase 1 studies, MGL-3196 appeared safe and was well-tolerated at all doses tested.
-The results of these studies suggest that MGL-3196 has pharmacokinetic properties suitable for once-daily oral dosing.
-Further, we have initiated a Phase 1 hepatic impairment study which is currently ongoing.
+We have completed Phase 1 studies with resmetirom in a total of 219 subjects to evaluate the safety, tolerability, pharmacokinetics and pharmacodynamic effects of resmetirom.
+Our Phase 1 studies included randomized, placebo-controlled, double-blind, single and 14-day multiple-dose escalation studies, drug-interaction studies with statins, with the antidiabetic agent pioglitazone, and with the antiplatelet agent clopidogrel.
+In addition, a study using radiolabeled resmetirom, a study of a tablet versus capsule formulation of resmetirom, and a multiple dose drug interaction and food effect study have also been completed.
+In Phase 1 studies, resmetirom appeared safe and was well-tolerated up to 200 mg once daily.
+The results of these studies suggest that resmetirom is suitable for once-daily oral dosing.
+Currently there is an ongoing Phase 1 hepatic impairment study to characterize the safety and pharmacokinetics of resmetirom in patients with hepatic impairment.

-In the multiple ascending dose study, lipid parameters were assessed as initial markers of MGL-3196 pharmacodynamic activity (Atherosclerosis 230:373-380, 2013).
-As illustrated in the figure below, daily doses of MGL-3196 ranging from 50 to 200 mg showed highly statistically significant reductions relative to placebo of up to 30% for LDL-C (range, p = 0.05 < 0.0001), 28% for non-high-density lipoprotein cholesterol, or non-HDL-C (range, p = 0.027 - p < 0.0001) and 24% for ApoB (range, p = 0.008 - 0.0004), and statistical trends of up to 60% reduction in TG (range, p = 0.13 - 0.016).
-The near maximal lipid effects were observed at a MGL-3196 dose of 80 mg once-daily.
-MGL-3196 was well-tolerated at all doses, with no dose-related adverse events or liver enzyme, electrocardiography or vital-sign changes.
-At the highest dose of MGL-3196 (200 mg), there was a reversible reduction of 20% in the level of a precursor hormone to T3, free T4, which was significantly different from placebo (p < 0.0001) that may be explained by increased liver metabolism of free T4.
-There was no change in thyrotropin, a pituitary hormone that regulates the level and production of thyroid hormone by the thyroid gland or T3, or other evidence of central thyroid axis dysfunction at any dose of MGL-3196.
+In a Phase 1 multiple ascending dose study in healthy subjects, the effects of resmetirom on lipid parameters were assessed as initial markers of pharmacodynamic activity (Atherosclerosis 230:373-380, 2013).
+As illustrated in the figure below, daily doses of resmetirom ranging from 50 to 200 mg showed highly statistically significant reductions relative to placebo of up to 30% for LDL-C (range, p=0.05-<0.0001), 28% for non-high-density lipoprotein cholesterol, or non-HDL-C (range, p=0.027-p<0.0001) and 24% for ApoB (range, p=0.008-0.0004), and statistical trends of up to 60% reduction in TG (range, p=0.13-0.016).
+The near maximal lipid effects were observed at a resmetirom dose of 80 mg once-daily.
+Resmetirom was well-tolerated at all doses, with no dose-related adverse events or liver enzyme, electrocardiography, or vital-sign changes.
+At the highest dose of resmetirom (200 mg), there was a reversible reduction of 20% in the level of a precursor hormone to T3, free T4, which was significantly different from placebo (p<0.0001) that may be explained by increased liver metabolism of free T4.
+There was no change in thyrotropin, a pituitary hormone that regulates the level and production of thyroid hormone by the thyroid gland or T3, or other evidence of central thyroid axis dysfunction at any dose of resmetirom.